stanford-rc/www.sherlock.stanford.edu/src/docs/overview/introduction.md

 or progress can be made so that you can then work self-sufficiently towards a solution on your own.

 !!! tip "What to expect from office hours"

+    * We can't accomodate walk-ins: we're unfortunately not staffed to accommodate walk-ins, so please make sure that you're planning to stop by **during** office hours.
+We will not be able to help you otherwise.

     * We can rarely help with application-specific or algorithm problems.

     * You should plan your projects sufficiently in advance and not come to office hours at the last minute before a deadline.
-Sherlock is a busy resource with over 3,500 users and you should not expect your jobs to complete before a given date.
+Sherlock is a busy resource with several thousand users and you should not expect your jobs to complete before a given date.

     * Not all questions and problems can be solved or answered during office hours, especially ones involving hardware, filesystem or network issues.